|Address:||826 4th St, Eureka, CA 95501 Map|

 A December, 2018 media article described this correctional facility in detail, discussing challenges faced because of “AB 109,” California’s Public Safety Realignment initiative passed in 2011.
 (Under this law, inmates who would have been sentenced to prison may now be held in jail, contributing to overcrowding and other concerns.)

 The six-story Humboldt County Jail is located in downtown Eureka, near the courthouse.
-The address and phone number are:

 Important information is offered here to assist family and friends of individuals detained in the Humboldt County Correctional System.
 Below, our team of California criminal defense lawyers provide key information on the following topics: